 At the MediS group practice, specialists and GPs work alongside each other, meaning that our patients benefit from integrated care.

-We provide both long-term, continuous healthcare from a GP and immediate specialist care expertise – as our general practitioners and our specialists in cardiology, angiology, vascular surgery and phlebology all work under the same roof.
+We provide both long-term, continuous healthcare from a GP and immediate specialist care expertise – as our general practitioners and our specialists in cardiology, angiology, vascular surgery, phlebology and dermatology all work under the same roof.